snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 :::

 :::danger
-The unified package is currently in public preview state.
+The Unified Digital Model is currently in public preview state.
 :::

 ## Requirements